renovatebot/renovate/docs/usage/configuration-options.md

 <!-- prettier-ignore -->
 !!! warning
-    Do _not_ specify your private key directly here, to avoid losing confidentiality completely.
+    Do _not_ put your private key into this field, to avoid losing confidentiality completely.
-    Use [secrets](https://docs.renovatebot.com/self-hosted-configuration/#secrets) to pass it down securely instead.
+    You must use [secrets](https://docs.renovatebot.com/self-hosted-configuration/#secrets) to pass it down securely instead.

 ### httpsCertificate